ietf-wg-cellar/flac-specification/flac.md

 4     | 4 * s(n-1) - 6 * s(n-2) + 4 * s(n-3) - s(n-4) | s(n-1) + ∆s(n-1) + ∆∆s(n-1) + ∆∆∆s(n-1) | 4

 Where
-- n is the number of the sample being predicted- s(n) is the sample being predicted
+- n is the number of the sample being predicted
+- s(n) is the sample being predicted
 - s(n-1) is the sample before the one being predicted
 - ∆s(n-1) is the difference between the previous sample and the sample before that, i.e. s(n-1) - s(n-2).
-This is the closest available first-order delta derivative
+This is the closest available first-order discrete derivative
-- ∆∆s(n-1) is ∆s(n-1) - ∆s(n-2) or the closest available second-order delta derivative
+- ∆∆s(n-1) is ∆s(n-1) - ∆s(n-2) or the closest available second-order discrete derivative
-- ∆∆∆s(n-1) is ∆∆s(n-1) - ∆∆s(n-2) or the closest available third-order delta derivative
+- ∆∆∆s(n-1) is ∆∆s(n-1) - ∆∆s(n-2) or the closest available third-order discrete derivative

 For fixed predictor order 0, the prediction is always 0, thus each residual sample is equal to its corresponding input or decoded sample.
 The difference between a fixed predictor with order 0 and a verbatim subframe, is that a verbatim subframe stores all samples unencoded, while a fixed predictor with order 0 has all its samples processed by the residual coder.